-Operating profit (Note 1) reached 11,774 million yen (up 22.8% year on year), the same record high for an interim period as revenue, and both the Marugame Seimen segment and the Overseas Business segment also achieved record highs.
-The Marugame Seimen segment and the Domestic Other segment increased profits by absorbing increases in raw material costs and labor costs.
-The Overseas Business segment increased profits due to the contribution of the strong Asian business and improved profits following the franchising of the Marugame UK business, despite the UK economy showing a weak recovery and the restaurant market still taking time to recover.
+Normalized operating profit (Note 1) reached 15,895 million yen (up 13.1% year on year), the same as revenue, the highest ever for the third quarter consolidated cumulative period.
+Both the Marugame Seimen segment and the Overseas Business segment also achieved record highs.
+The Marugame Seimen segment achieved an increase in profits as increased sales offset increases in raw material costs, etc. The Domestic Others segment saw a slight decrease in profits as increased sales were unable to fully offset increases in raw material costs and labor costs.
+The Overseas Business segment achieved an increase in profits due to the contribution of strong Asian businesses, despite the UK business taking some time to recover.

-In addition, other operating income was 2,198 million yen due to the recording of insurance payments related to store closure compensation (due to the COVID-19 pandemic) at overseas subsidiaries, as well as gains on lease cancellations associated with store closures.
-Meanwhile, other operating expenses were 1,413 million yen due to the recording of a loss on sale of shares of 852 million yen associated with the sale of shares in MC GROUP PTE.
-LTD. As a result, operating profit (Note 2) reached a record high for an interim period at 12,392 million yen (up 64.0% year on year), and interim profit attributable to owners of the parent also increased to 5,968 million yen (up 113.3% year on year), both of which also reached a record high, just like operating profit.
+In addition, other operating income was 2,441 million yen due to the recording of insurance payments related to store closure compensation (due to the COVID-19 pandemic) at an overseas subsidiary, as well as gains on lease cancellations due to store closures.
+Meanwhile, other operating expenses were 1,825 million yen due to the recording of a loss on the sale of shares in an overseas subsidiary.
+As a result, operating profit (Note 2) reached 16,268 million yen (up 41.0% year on year), the highest ever for the third quarter of the consolidated cumulative period, and profit attributable to owners of the parent increased to 8,654 million yen (up 44.8% year on year).

 In the Marugame Seimen segment, we are working to further improve our brand power and customer experience value in order to continue to be chosen by customers.
 We are implementing various initiatives to increase the number of "Marugame fans" by combining branding and product promotions, deploying hybrid tactics that aim for synergistic effects, creating spaces that appeal to the five senses and allow customers to experience the story of our noodle factory, and pursuing deliciousness through the noodle craftsmen (Note 6) employed at all stores.